How to call without a SIM card: 4 Tested ways

 • Voicemail-to-text transcriptions

-• Integrations with Slack, Zapier, Make, Google Contacts, Jobber, HubSpot, and Salesforce
+• Integrations with Slack, Zapier, Make, Google Contacts, Jobber, HubSpot, Salesforce, and more

 • Quo API to unlock more integrations